syiming/testbed/docs/source/support/gcp.md

 #### Variables and directory

-For the following command, please specify your own `bucket-name` that you just used.
+For the following command, please specify your  `bucket-name` that you just used.

 ```bash